abu-tahir-0/Dark-Mode-Chrome-Extension/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check the issues page if you want to contribute.

 ----

+## How to Use the Dark Mode Extension in Chrome
+## 1. How to Install the Extension
+Open your Chrome web browser.
+Navigate to the Chrome Web Store.
+In the search bar, type "Dark Mode Extension" and press Enter.
+Find the Dark Mode Extension in the search results and click on it.
+Click on the "Add to Chrome" button.
+In the confirmation dialog that appears, click on "Add Extension" to confirm the installation.
+Once installed, you'll see the Dark Mode Extension icon added to your Chrome toolbar.
+## 2. Enable the Extension
+Click on the Dark Mode Extension icon in the Chrome toolbar.
+This will open a popup window with a switch button.
+By default, the extension will be in the light mode.
+Click on the switch button to toggle between light and dark mode.
+You'll notice the appearance of web pages change accordingly.
+## 3. Toggle Between Light and Dark Mode
+To switch between light and dark mode, simply click on the switch button in the Dark Mode Extension popup window.
+Each click will toggle the mode, allowing you to choose the mode that suits your preference.